DonAurelio/data_cube_ui_docker/README.md

 - configuration files for Docker, based on <https://github.com/crc-si/datacube-ui-clean>, have been added
 - scripts for initializing the datacube and for ingesting data have been added

-This is a work in progress and there are still a few things todo, before everything works together as it should.
+This is a work in progress and there are still a few things to do, before everything works together as it should.
 To see, what needs to be done, look at the issues.
+Also, before using this in production, keep in mind to change credentials in the Docker configuration files and go through Django's `settings.py` to use another secret key, deactivate debug mode etc.

 How to run this?
 ================